leelee222/EpiLink-Createk/README.md

 ## Deployment

 To deploy the application, you can use Docker or any cloud provider that supports Python and Node.js applications.
 Ensure you set the appropriate environment variables for your deployment environment.

----

-For more detailed information, refer to the individual README files in the

-Backend

- and

-Frontend

- directories.